UW-Madison-DSI/Covid19Wastewater/README.md

 Snake case for variables

 _data for data objects

-add _Plot if the function creates a plot
+_Plot if the function creates a plot

+## Organization practice

+Thursday at 5 PM - freeze code.
+Have package ready for friday meeting and make no changes between then and friday meeting